 Gifty, one of Dzidzornu’s teachers, describes the transformation she’s witnessed, “Right To Play has done so much for Dzidzornu.
 It has boosted her self-esteem and now she’s very active.
 The shyness, everything, has gone away.
 Even when the teachers are having meetings, this child can control the whole school, especially the upper primary since she’s in class six.
 She’s very, very good.”

-The Junior Leader club that Dzidzornu and her friends attend is part of the Gender Responsive Education and Transformation (GREAT) program, which is made possible thanks to the financial support of the Government of Canada provided through Global Affairs Canada.
+The Junior Leader club that Dzidzornu and her friends attend is part of the Gender Responsive Education and Transformation (GREAT) program.
 Active in Ghana, Mozambique and Rwanda since 2018, the GREAT program uses Right To Play's play-based learning approach to remove barriers to education, especially for girls, and to build teacher capacity to improve learning outcomes.